Translating Sanskrit & Pali Terms from Meditation, Yoga, Ayurveda, Buddhism & Vedanta

 Manas.
 A Sanskrit term meaning “mind”, from the root man “to think”, refers to the lower mind, which is bound to the senses and yields information rather than wisdom.

 Mantra.
-A Sanskrit term meaning “mind instrument”, mantras can be a sacred sound, syllable, word, or phrase that has a transformative effect on the mind.
-Mantras can be said out loud or repeated silently in chanting and meditation.
-In meditation, repeating a mantra helps the mind transcend thought and into the silence of deeper levels of awareness.
-Some mantras are sacred sounds or phrases, such as Om mani padme hum, om, hum, or om namah shivaya.
+A Sanskrit term meaning “mind instrument” or “vehicle for the mind”, mantras are sacred sounds, syllables, words, or phrases that have a transformative effect on the mind.
+Mantras can be said out loud or repeated silently (japa) in chanting and meditation.
+Repeating a mantra helps the mind transcend thought activity and merge into the silence of deeper levels of awareness.
+Some mantras are religious phrases, such as Om mani padme hum, or Om namah shivaya.

 Maya.
 A Sanskrit term meaning “she who measures” refers to the deluding or illusive power of the world.
 Maya is the illusion by which the world is seen as separate from the ultimate singular consciousness.